jeffbuttars/cowpy/README.md

 Choose a cowacter at random.
 cowpy --random
 cowpy -r

+Enable NSFW cow output.
+(Use with --random, --list, --list-eyes and --list-available) cowpy --nsfw cowpy -x

 Create a local copy of cow.py for you to include in your own python program. cowpy --copy